shambhav12/current_solutions_ai/README.md

 ## Project Setup Guide

-This project uses [Vite](https://vitejs.dev/) for its development environment, which handles API keys and secrets through environment variables.
+This project requires you to place your secret API keys in a single configuration file.

-### Part 1: Environment Variable Setup
+### Part 1: API Key Setup

-All secret keys for the application are managed in a local environment file that you must create.

-1.  **Create a `.env.local` file:**
+1.  **Locate the `env.ts` file:**
-    *   In the root directory of your project, create a new file named `.env.local`.
-This file is listed in `.gitignore` and will not be committed to your repository, keeping your keys safe.
+    *   In the root directory of your project, find and open the file named `env.ts`.

 2.  **Add Your Credentials:**
-    *   Open the new `.env.local` file and paste the following content into it.
-You will acquire the actual values for these keys in the following steps.
+    *   This file contains placeholders for your Supabase and Gemini API keys.
+You will need to replace the placeholder values with your actual keys, which you will acquire in the following steps.

-    ```env
-    VITE_SUPABASE_URL="YOUR_SUPABASE_URL_HERE"
-    VITE_SUPABASE_ANON_KEY="YOUR_SUPABASE_ANON_KEY_HERE"
-    VITE_GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"
+    ```typescript
+    // env.ts

+    // ...
+    export const SUPABASE_URL = 'YOUR_SUPABASE_URL_HERE';
+    export const SUPABASE_ANON_KEY = 'YOUR_SUPABASE_ANON_KEY_HERE';

+    // ...
+    export const GEMINI_API_KEY = 'YOUR_GEMINI_API_KEY_HERE';
     ```

-    **Important:** In Vite, only variables prefixed with `VITE_` are exposed to the client-side code.
-Do not change these variable names.
+    **Important:** This file is included in your project's code.
+For better security in a production application, it's recommended to use environment variables.
+However, for simplicity in this setup, we will edit this file directly.

 ### Part 2: Supabase Project Setup